Tyche

 to Korea.
 Did I understand the gamble I was taking?
 Does

-razor blade to remove the stripe from my gray wool pants, and scuffing
+razor blade to remove the military stripe from his gray wool pants to finally leave the Military Academy, and scuffing

-the mirror polish off my shoes as I at last walked down the stairs to
+the mirror polish off his shoes as he at last walks down the stairs to

 The conscription law in those days allowed